RoflMyPancakes/roflmypancakes.com/blog/website-creation.md

 My search led me to [Gridsome](https://gridsome.org/ "Gridsome") - a Vue.js & GraphQL powered framework for static site generation.
 There's many starter examples that show how to connect various technologies to get your project started.

 This [example](https://github.com/loke-dev/gridsome-starter-bootstrap "Gridsome Starter Bootstrap") uses Forestry and Netlify to make it really easy (and free) to deploy a website.
-This uses free plans for everything from hosting, CMS, CDN, DNS, to CI/CD, edge functions, SSL/certificates and more.

 # **Netlify**

 [Netlify ](https://www.netlify.com/pricing/ "Netlify")manages our domains, DNS records, hosts our website, acts as a CDN, and performs CI/CD to build and deploy our website as changes are committed.
-It also offers edge functions to do things like forward pages to other domains (similar to Rebrandly style shortcuts on a custom domain).
+It also offers edge functions to do things like forward pages for custom URL shortening.

+Netlify handles taking changes and deploying them as soon as possible based on what it sees in source control (e.g.: Github).

 ### Setting Up DNS